 Wyndham Rewards: OK

-The main downside of Wyndham Rewards is the fact you have to use them at Wyndham properties, which aren’t that popular or widely available in many destinations.
+The main downside of Wyndham Rewards is the fact you have to use it at Wyndham properties, which aren’t that popular or widely available in many destinations.
 However, free nights range from 7,500 to 30,000 points, and you can also combine points and cash to stretch your point haul further.

 Wyndham Rewards also lets you redeem your miles for vacation rentals with multiple bedrooms, which can make this program worth exploring if you travel with kids and need some space to spread out.
 Wyndham Rewards also has a few of its own co-branded hotel credit cards.